objectionary/eo-lsp-server/README.md

 ## How to Contribute

-Fist, install Node modules with:
+First, install Node modules with:

 ```bash
 npm install